Back to the lab: Los Angeles and the sounds of the future

 How did this happen?
 Freed from generic constraints they were too young to care about, a new generation of young jazz players spent their formative years earning a crust playing jazz and hip-hop gigs in about equal measure.
 As a result, the purist attitude that has so often pervaded jazz culture became an irrelevance.
 The brash chaos, DIY attitude and ‘use anything’ freedom of hip-hop liberated them from dour tradition.

 And so, these young musicians re-discovered what Miles Davis always used to say, but which everyone, for decades, seemed to have forgotten: Jazz doesn’t want to be ‘pure’.
-Jazz wants to be wild, creative and crazy.
+Jazz wants to be wild and creative.
 Jazz wants to be a laboratory of ideas: a psychedelic science lab in which the world’s most beautiful and imaginative experiments are conducted.

 The result?
 The Los Angeles jazz scene of 2018, and some of the most brain-meltingly exciting music being made anywhere in the world today.